gitter-badger/secsplit/README.md

 # secsplit
 An alpha document splitter.
 It's new, so it's nearly guaranteed to be insecure.

-Actually, we don't even obscure the password field (it's a command line argument), so it is *not* ready for production.

 You have been warned.

 # Notices